 Health and forests

-As a Gund Fellow at the University of Vermont, I am continuing a line of research looking at connections between human health and ecological conditions, using an interdisciplinary approach and a variety of tools from population ecology and wildlife biology.
+As a recent Gund Fellow at the University of Vermont, I started a line of research looking at connections between human health and ecological conditions in Madagascar.
 Working with a fantastic team brought together by the Socio-Environmental Synthesis Center, we've already looked at links between watershed deforestation and diarrheal disease in kids (more trees upstream is associated with decreased risk for rural communities) as well as how forest cover relates to a trio of health outcomes differently for richer and poorer households (and the implications for achieving interlocked UN Sustainable Development Goals).
 I am working to build on these findings now by looking at how forest cover and forest biodiversity may modulate malaria risk in Madagascar and whether and how forest-dependent insectivorous bats play a role in that relationship.
-We're particularly interested in co-developing agroecological approaches with local communities that would deliver health and environment benefits while also helping meet subsistence needs while delivering new sources of income.
+We're particularly interested in co-developing agroecological approaches with local communities that would deliver health and environmental benefits, while also helping meet subsistence needs and delivering new sources of income.

 Scaling up tropical forest restoration